Taniwt/doe-nqa1-procurement-qa-assessment/evidence/EV-006_Nonconformance_Report.md

 # EV-006 — Nonconformance Report

 **Organization:** Columbia Basin Technical Services (CBTS)
-**Nonconformance Report:** NCR-2026-001
+**NCR Number:** NCR-2026-001
 **Related Purchase Order:** PO-2026-1187
-**Related Procurement Request:** PR-2026-041
+**Related Receiving Report:** RI-2026-091
 **Supplier:** Northwest Industrial Components, LLC
-**Item:** Stainless-Steel Isolation Valve, 2-inch
-**Quantity Received:** 4
-**Date Identified:** September 18, 2026
+**Date Identified:** June 18, 2026
-**Status:** Closed — Documentation Corrected
+**Identified By:** Taylor Brooks, Receiving Inspector
+**Procurement Classification:** Quality-Affecting

 ---

-## 1. Nonconformance Description
+## 1. Condition Identified

-During receiving inspection of four stainless-steel isolation valves supplied under PO-2026-1187, the receiving inspector identified a discrepancy in the material traceability documentation associated with one valve.
+During receiving inspection of four stainless-steel isolation valves supplied under Purchase Order PO-2026-1187, a discrepancy was identified in the material traceability documentation associated with one valve.

-The identification information on the supplier-provided material documentation could not initially be clearly matched to the identification associated with the affected valve.
+The supplier provided material traceability documentation with the shipment; however, the identification information associated with one valve could not initially be clearly matched to the corresponding supplier-provided material record.

-Because material traceability was a specified procurement and acceptance requirement, the affected valve could not be accepted until adequate documentation was obtained and reviewed.
+The physical condition of the valve was acceptable, and no visible damage or dimensional discrepancy was identified.

 ---

 ## 2. Requirement

-PO-2026-1187 requires the supplier to provide material traceability information for the supplied components.
+Purchase Order PO-2026-1187 requires the supplier to maintain material traceability and provide material traceability documentation that is sufficiently identifiable to the delivered components.

-Receiving inspection requires verification that required supplier documentation is complete and sufficiently identifiable to the delivered components before acceptance.
+Receiving and acceptance requirements also require review of applicable supplier documentation before final acceptance.

 ---